kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: February 8th, 2017

+**Today's Progress**: Finished the home page for the rec site I work for.
+Really satisfying.

+**Thoughts:** Design does not seem to come to me naturally.
+Choosing fonts, background images etc. is all def harder than writing JavaScript !

+**Link to work:** I'll put a photo up and change this soon

 ### Day 11: February 7th, 2017

 **Today's Progress**: More on the React concept site for the recruitment company I work for